 - Strategy: The account you really want will ultimately come down to your personal investment strategy — including how frequently you plan to trade and whether you’re a beginner or are more experienced.
 We considered how each investing platform tailored its offerings to a different type of consumer.

-Charles Schwab also has an innovative customer service policy that says clients can get refunds on related commissions, a transaction fee, or an advisory program if they feel dissatisfied.
+- Innovative customer service policy that says clients can get refunds on related commissions, a transaction fee, or an advisory program if they feel dissatisfied.

 Pricing: Schwab meets the industry standard on stock and ETF commissions – zero – which it helped usher in.
 Options trades, though, still ring up a $0.65 per-contract fee.